UcheEneh/camera_fau/README.md

 **************************************************************************************************************************
                                                  APPS
 **************************************************************************************************************************
-a.	camera_v1: created using Qt Widgets
+1.	camera_v1: created using Qt Widgets
-b.	camera_v2: created using QML
+2.	camera_v2: created using QML

-After setting up QT and android deployment on linux, open camera_frontend.pro
+After setting up QT and android deployment on linux, open the project from the QT creator software (the '.pro' file in each foders)
--	Build and Run on desktop
+-	Build and Run
--	Deploy on phone:
+-	Deploying the app:
-	- Method 1: Deploy through debug on the qt creator software
+	1: On Desktop: Deploys directly after building and running on the qt creator software
+	2: On Phone:
+		(Method 1) After setting up the QT for android and changing the android phone to Developer mode, deploy the project throught the QT creator software with the deploy Kit in Android mode and the phone connected to the computer via USB
-	- Method 2: Deploy through installing the “android-deploy-debug.apk” file in the build folder
+		(Method 2) Deploy through installing the “android-deploy-debug.apk” file in the build folder

-Structure:
+Structure of the app:
 •	Take picture
 •	Crop picture
-•	Open edit page for the information about the picture
+•	Open edit page to input information about the picture

-Deploy to Phone

-1. Using QT IDE:
-2. Using apk: select Release and build the program, then go to the build folder
+ apk: select Release and build the program, then go to the build folder

 e.g.
 root/build-simplecamera_vMine-Android_for_armeabi_v7a_GCC_4_9_Qt_5_11_2_for_Android_ARMv7-Release/android-build/build/outputs/apk/android-build-debug.apk